-The Australian Government has passed new laws which mean that from 1 January 2017 the VET FEE-HELP student loans program will cease and a new VET Student Loans program will commence.
+The Australian Government passed new laws which meant that from 1 January 2017 the VET FEE-HELP student loans program ceased and VET Student Loans program commenced.

 The VET Student Loans program is designed to give eligible students access to quality higher level VET qualifications, particularly those students who could not otherwise afford to pay upfront.